Reconstructing the metric in group field theory: Group field theory

 \subsection{Energy-momentum tensor}

 We now proceed to quantise the components of the GFT energy-momentum tensor $T^{AB}$ \eqref{eq:TGFTdef}, thus introducing a novel set of operators.
-From hereon we restrict to a single $J$ mode and therefore omit the $J$ label; the single mode assumption is often used when considering GFT cosmology, as the mode with the largest $|m_J|$ will dominate at late times \cite{Gielen:2016uft}.
-Here we are not yet interested in a specific physical scenario, but from the form of the Hamiltonian \eqref{eq:hamiltonian} it is apparent that the construction we carry out below can be conducted for any of the $J$ modes, and the total operators would be a sum over all these modes.
-It would thus be straightforward to extend our discussion to multiple modes, which could be interesting, e.g., for phenomenological applications such as \cite{deCesare:2017ynn,Oriti:2021rvm,Calcinari:2022iss}.
+From hereon we restrict to a single $J$ mode and therefore omit the $J$ label; the single-mode assumption is often used when considering GFT cosmology, as the mode with the largest $|m_J|$ will dominate at late times \cite{Gielen:2016uft}.
+Here we are not yet interested in a specific physical scenario, but from the form of the Hamiltonian \eqref{eq:hamiltonian} it is apparent that the construction carried out below can be conducted for any of the $J$ modes, and the total operators would be a sum over all modes.
+It would be straightforward to extend our discussion to multiple modes, which could be interesting, e.g., for phenomenological applications such as \cite{deCesare:2017ynn,Oriti:2021rvm,Calcinari:2022iss}.

 First, we insert the expression for $\pi$ into \eqref{eq:TGFTdef}, where the expressions below depend on the clock as well as the spatial fields $T^{AB} = T^{AB}(\chi^0, \Vec{\chi})$.
 We find

 The Fourier transforms $T^{AB}_k = T^{AB}_k(\chi^0)$ of the above functions, where $\varphi_k = \varphi_k(\chi^0)$ and $\pi_k = \pi_k(\chi^0)$ denote the Fourier transforms of $\varphi(\chi^0, \Vec{\chi})$ and $\pi(\chi^0, \Vec{\chi})$, respectively, are given by the following convolutions: